appsody/website/content/docs/using-appsody/deploying.md

 You can delegate the build and deployment steps to an external pipeline, such as a Tekton pipeline that consumes the source code of your Appsody project after you push it to a GitHub repository.
 Within the pipeline, you can run [appsody build](/docs/using-appsody/building), which builds the application image and generates a deployment manifest.
 You can use the manifest to deploy your application to a Kubernetes environment where the Appsody operator is installed.

-> Currently, Appsody supports you using a local Docker daemon only.
-To work around this, see the [FAQ](/docs/faq/#12-how-do-i-deploy-my-application-to-a-local-minikube-cluster).

 These deployment options are covered in more detail in the following sections.

 ## Deploying your application to a Kubernetes cluster